Insect-inspired Visual Point-goal Navigation: Introduction

-Here, we aim to develop an integrated model of these two insect navigation circuits (CX and MB) and assess the performance in realistic indoor robotic point-goal navigation simulations.
-In brief, the CX is responsible for determining control signals based on desired (goal-directed) and actual orientations, while the MB learns the association between visual inputs and collisions and uses the learnt association to modulate the CX computation.
-We hypothesise that, starting with zero prior memory, our model can gradually learn to avoid obstacles in a predictive manner, improving its route towards a goal even on the first trial, but increasingly so after repetition, which may even lead to a successful trial after failures.
-We first test our model in the \habitat simulator \cite{savva2019habitat} (offering the standardised point-goal navigation task of the 2019 Habitat Challenge), permitting direct performance comparison between our model and others reported in recent literature.
-We then deploy our model in the \igibson simulator \cite{li-iGibson}, which offers a more realistic physics engine than \habitat, to examine the contributions from the model components through ablation studies and the model's robustness in steering by adding artificial noise and bias.
+Here, we aim to develop a novel integrated model of the MB and the CX and assess the performance in realistic indoor robotic point-goal navigation simulations.
+In brief, the CX is responsible for determining control signals based on desired (mostly goal-directed) and actual orientations, while the MB learns the association between views and obstacles \textit{on the fly} and uses the learnt association to modulate the CX computation simultaneously.
+We hypothesise that, starting with zero prior memory, our model can gradually learn to avoid obstacles in a predictive manner, improving its path towards a goal even on the first trial, but increasingly so after repetition, which may even lead to a successful trial after failures.
+We first test our model in the \habitat simulator \citep{savva2019habitat} (offering the standardised point-goal navigation task of the 2019 Habitat Challenge), permitting direct performance comparison between our model and others reported in recent literature.
+We then deploy our model in the \igibson simulator \citep{li-iGibson}, which offers a more realistic physics engine, to validate its sensorimotor robustness by adding artificial noise and bias.
+In both simulators, we examine the contributions from different pathways of the model through ablation studies.

 This paper is organised as follows: \S\ref{sec-method:our-model} introduces our insect-inspired model, \S\ref{sec-method:setup} describes the experimental setup, \S\ref{sec-result} presents the main experiment results, and \S\ref{sec-discussion} discusses the implications.